-This page exhibits my worldview & the core ideas that sustain it.
+This page is a playful presentation of my worldview.
 Each title links to the poem’s individual page.

 There’s no excuse for cowardice